René Lemarant de Kerdaniel: First Empire

-Bourbon Restauration
+Bourbon Restoration

-At the Bourbon Restoration, Marengo was used as a troop ship to ferry the soldiers that were to tack back possession of Martinique and Guadeloupe.
+At the Bourbon Restoration, Marengo was used as a troop ship to ferry the soldiers that were to take back possession of Martinique and Guadeloupe.

 Back to Brest in 1815, Lemarant refused to take any part in the Hundred Days, but was nevertheless sidelined by the Bourbons until 1817, when he was given command of Hector.
 He later commanded the frigate Cléopâtre in a squadron under contre-amiral Duperré.

 In 1823, captaining the frigate Guerrière, he cruised off Spain during the invasion by the Hundred Thousand Sons of Saint Louis.
 On 9 August, he was sent off Algeciras with Galathée, taking part in the capture of the city, and later in the capture of Cadix.
 At the end of the campaign, he was promoted to contre-amiral and made a Baron in reward of his conduct.

 In 1826, he commanded the Brazil station on Surveillante, where he stayed until 1829.

 In 1831, he was made Préfet maritime of Cherbourg, and was promoted to vice-amiral on 22 January 1836.
 In 1842, he entered the Council of the Admiralty, and became its vice-president.

 In 1845, having reached the retirement age, he was put in the reserve.

 René Lemarant de Kerdaniel died in Paris on 4 October 1862.